GoblinArchives/LiminalHorror/Creator Kit SRD/factions.md

 Factions are groups and organizations that either may come into direct contact with the Investigators during a scenario or have some connection to the horrors.
 These fall into two categories: minor and major.

+> Note: You can find more advice on Factions in the [Liminal Horror Deluxe Edition](https://goblinarchives.itch.io/liminal-horror-deluxe-edition).
+- Factions, 120-143
+  - Creating, 93
+  - Implementation, 120

 ## **MINOR FACTIONS**